 He was a member of the Wembley National Stadium event medical team (2007-2009) and an expedition medical officer on a month-long expedition to the Sinai Peninsula, Egypt in 2001.

 He is an honorary physician for the British Association of Performing Arts Medicine (BAPAM).
+As part of his ongoing commitment to continuing professional development (CPD), Rick is gradually working his way through the online modular FIFA diploma in football medicine.

 CLINICAL INTERESTS: